emacs-eaf/emacs-application-framework/README.md

 ```

 ## Wiki

 It is **highly** suggested to read the [Wiki](https://github.com/manateelazycat/emacs-application-framework/wiki) first before using EAF.

-Wiki consists of documentations on Keybinding, Customization, Design and TODOLIST.
+Wiki consists of documentations on:
+* Keybindings
+* Customization
+* Design
+* TODOLIST

 There also are some helpful tips to make EAF work with Docker, Helm, etc.

 ## FAQ